 Occasionally, a cartridge may not fire when the trigger is pulled.
 If this occurs, keep the muzzle pointed in a safe direction.
 Keep your face away from the breech.
-Then, carefully open the action, unload the firearm, and dispose of the cartridge is a safe way. ridge in a safe way.
+Then, carefully open the action, unload the firearm, and dispose of the cartridge in a safe way.